andymeneely/project-timber-wolf/rules/RULES.md

 **Gate** (gate icon here).
 A player may enter or exit this space freely.
 Security Events may remove this tile from the board.

 **Pressure Sensors** (sensor icons here).
 You may not enter or exit a tile with a Pressure Sensor chit on it.
 A corresponding Control Panel exists somewhere else on the board.
-If a player is standing on the Control Panel, then all corresponding Security Rings may be removed *__only__* if they are the outermost ring at the time.
+If a player is standing on the Control Panel, then all corresponding Security Rings may be immediately removed *__only__* if they are the outermost ring at the time.

 **Reinforcements** (reinforcements icon here).
 Reinforcements are triggered at the *__end__* of the Roll for Security phase if the Alert bar is on or beyond the Reinforcements icon.
 When triggered, Reveal all Security Tokens adjacent to the Reinforcements chit.
-Un-Subdue any Guards adjacent to the Reinforcements chit, Re-lock any Locks, and re-activate any disabled Cameras.
+Un-Subdue any Guards adjacent to the Reinforcements chit, re-lock any Locks, and re-activate any disabled Cameras.
 Place a new Guard token from the supply onto any tile adjacent to the Reinforcements chit that was without a Security Token.
 Replace the Reinforcements chit with two Guards.

 ## Loot Chits

 The objective of the heist is (often) to steal Loot chits, which can be Artwork, Jewels, or Cash.
 When a player is on a space with Loot, immediately place that Loot chit on the Character card.
-When a player with Loot gets Outdoors, the team has acquired that loot for the heist.
+You may also "drop" loot on your current space (which means that you may effectively "transfer" loot from one character to another when sharing a space).
+When a character with Loot gets Outdoors, the team has acquired that loot for the heist.
 For Cash, increase the Team Loot tracker accordingly.
-(TRANSFERS and DROPS)

 ## Prisoner